 STEP 2: CREATE A PURCHASING PLAN

-The second part to creating a budget is identifying ways to spread out operating and capital costs in order to stabilize expenses.
+The second part of creating a budget is identifying ways to spread out operating and capital costs in order to stabilize expenses.
 IT assets have set lifecycles, which allows you to plan it into your fiscal years.
 Servers should generally be replaced every five years, workstations every three years, networking equipment every three to five years, and so on.

 These lifecycles are set by manufacturers and outline what kind of support will be provided for the years based on the technology lifecycle expectation.
 Manufacturers set end of mainstream support dates and end of extended support dates to tell users when support levels will be reduced and end.

-End of mainstream support means that manufacturers will no longer enhance the product, but there will still be support for security and reliability issues.
+The end of mainstream support means that manufacturers will no longer enhance the product, but there will still be support for security and reliability issues.
 End of extended support still provides security and reliability support; however, this marks the end of support for non-security hotfixes, requests for new features and designs, and warranty claims.

 Lifecycles enable cost stabilization.
 For example, if we know that workstations should be replaced every 36 months, companies can refresh 1/3 of their computers each year to stabilize expenses.
-Abiding by industry standards and removing high-risk technology from your environment means that your organization will avoid auditing fees as well as the cost of technology failure, for example security breaches.
-From 2012 to 2014, 56% of companies that were audited by Microsoft received a noncompliance penalty of $100,000 and more.
-For security breaches, small to medium-sized business take a hit of $50,000 while for enterprise-sized companies, it can cost up to $700,000.
+Abiding by industry standards and removing high-risk technology from your environment means that your organization will avoid auditing fees as well as the cost of technology failure, for example, security breaches.
+From 2012 to 2014, 56% of companies that were audited by Microsoft received a non-compliance penalty of $100,000 and more.
+For security breaches, small to medium-sized businesses take a hit of $50,000 while for enterprise-sized companies, it can cost up to $700,000.

 STEP 3: REALIZE COST SAVING OPPORTUNITIES